 For the first little while, they sold more drinks and souvenirs and created a summer fair like environment.
 They had cocktails in a light up cup, beers, popcorn, and lots of Robot Restaurant souvenirs.

-The show started with a roar, about 10 performers all started playing the drums together and it was a thundering beginning and I barely knew where to look.
-For the next 15 minutes, weird animals and other creatures came out in floats parade style and fought with other creatures.
+The show started with a roar!
+About 10 performers all started playing the drums together and it was a thundering beginning and I barely knew where to look.
+For the next 15 minutes, weird animals and other creatures came out in floats parade style battling other creatures.
 I was trying to figure out the plot but there really isn’t any.
-The show itself was interesting in the sense that there is an over amount of lights and sound and you are trying to figure out what you are watching.
+The show itself was interesting in the sense that there is an overwhelming amount of lights and sound.
 However the intermissions every 15 minutes selling drinks and souvenirs really breaks up the atmosphere and makes it feel more like a tourist trap than a once in a lifetime experience.

 I think how much you enjoy the show is based on your expectations!
 I was thinking that there would be high-tech robots or really skilled performers doing acrobatic dances like Cirque du Soleil.
 So I was a bit disappointed with the level of professionalism of the show.
 There’s still tons of people who think it’s an absolute must go and a totally unique experience.
 It’s very hard to sum up the show as it’s just meant to be an overload of all your senses!
 There’s crazy laser lights, loud cheers, and even some flames.

 I think my experience might also be biased because of how frustrating the “check in” process was.
 I received such warm hospitality throughout Tokyo otherwise that this experience really stood out to me.
 Overall the show was definitely crazy but it didn’t involve any special skills or acrobatics.
 Additionally, I really disliked that they kept stopping the show to sell more drinks, food and souvenir.
 The show is already expensive enough that they should just let the audience enjoy the spectacle.